0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 To be eligible for serving a deposit or withdrawal oracle the node account must associate 250,000 MPC tokens to the [large oracle](../pbc-fundamentals/dictionary.md#large-oracle) contract.

 Deposit and withdrawal oracles are selected at random from the pool of eligible nodes.
 Chosen nodes serve in the oracle until the deposit or withdrawal limit is reached.
 Then three new nodes are selected.
-After serving a term the tokens associated to the large oracle contract will be locked in a pending status for 28 days.
+After serving a term the tokens associated to the specific deposit or withdrawal oracle contract will be locked in a pending status for [28 days](node-payment-rewards-and-risks.md#how-long-does-it-take-to-retrieve-stakes-from-a-node-service).
 This allows for accountability in case of a dispute on the oracle that was just replaced.
 Nodes can serve repeatedly in the same oracle, if they have enough tokens (excluding the ones pending) associated to the large oracle contract.
 It is also possible to serve in more than one small oracle if enough tokens are available.